liamlaverty/UmbracoAI/.rulesync/rules/git.md

 * Anytime a task is completed, a Git commmit should be made to track changes.
 * Any Umbraco specific changes should be done on a develop branch (i.e. "/develop/featureABC").
   * If the current branch is main/master, create and checkout a new develop branch before executing anything that affects Umbraco.
+  * If the current branch is already a "develop" branch, don't create a new one, just remain on the current develop branch.